LiteObject/Local-AI/README.md

 ollama run llama3.2:3b
 ```

-Honestly, I'd recommend starting with LM Studio if you're new to this stuff.
+I'd recommend starting with LM Studio if you're new to this stuff.
 You can always try Ollama later.

 ## Step 2: Check Your Computer Hardware Requirements for AI Models

-This is important - you can't run huge models on a potato computer.
+This is important - you can't run huge models on a slow computer.
 But don't worry, there are good options for everyone:

 | What you've got | What you can run | How good is it? |
 |-----------------|------------------|-----------------|